Malanje Angola Travel Guide

 Reduce your environmental footprint by avoiding single-use plastics and carrying a reusable water bottle.

-Be conscious of your utility use usage in your accommodation; turn off lights and AC when leaving.
+Be mindful of water and energy usage in your accommodation; turn off lights and AC when leaving.

-Leave wildlife alone and do not natural habitats; stay on marked paths at natural attractions.
+Do not disturb wildlife or natural habitats; stay on marked paths at natural attractions.

 Make an effort to learn essential Portuguese expressions and observe local customs and etiquette.